 Women's Studies Bachelor's Degree, Minor or Certificate: Why PSU?

-The Women's Studies program seeks to expand feminist scholarship through a combinations of:
+The Women's Studies program seeks to expand feminist scholarship through a combination of:

 - academic critical analysis;

 The women's studies program has developed a close connection to the Portland community.
 Women's Studies majors are active throughout the city.
 They use their interdisciplinary coursework to support marginalized populations on and off-campus.